 ...it TIES UP your hemoglobins.

-Now, don't worry, you'll make more.
-You make more all the time.
+No worries, you'll make more.
+We make more all the time.
 But if production can't keep up with demand...

 The good news is, carbon monoxide in the usual air pollutant concentrations won't kill you...

 ...unless you're needing ALL your hemoglobin molecules, like if you've got heart problems or are elderly...or are already a SMOKER.
 Carbon monoxide is more toxic to smokers, because they're already knocking off their hemoglobins left and right with carbon monoxide produced by burning tobacco.